mongodb/redalert/DESIGN.md

 ## Summary

 Redalert is a tool used for system validation, similar to ChefSpec/ServerSpec.
-It is written in Python and configured with YAML to be more familiar to those accustomed to working with Ansible.
+It is written in Go and configured with YAML to be more familiar to those accustomed to working with Ansible.

 ## Behavioral Description